top of page

 What Happens When There Is a Will?

-When a person dies leaving a legally valid Will, the process of administering their estate is usually more straightforward.
+When a person dies leaving a legally valid will, the process of administering their estate is usually more straightforward.
 The will sets out who should inherit, who will act as executor, and how assets should be distributed.

 Having a clear and properly drafted will reduces uncertainty, speeds up administration, and helps avoid disputes between family members.
+This clarity can be a source of comfort during a difficult time.

 What Is Intestacy?

-Intestacy occurs when someone dies without making a Will.
+Intestacy occurs when someone dies without making a will.
 In these cases, the law determines how the estate is divided, regardless of what the deceased may have wanted.

 Administering an Estate Without a Will